Stage presence

 A head movement to change everything

-"Head movements are also a way to express emotions.
-Less well-known than the gaze, they nevertheless carry importance in invoking one's own charisma.
-If you observe great artists carefully, all charismatic personalities have a unique way of moving their head."
+Head movements are also a way to express emotions.
+Less well-known than the gaze, they nevertheless carry weight in invoking one's own charisma.
+If you observe great artists carefully, all charismatic personalities have a unique way of moving their head.

-• "The head slightly tilted to one side gives a listening attitude that is at once gentle, nurturing, attentive and attractive.
-It allows for a calming and constructive response."
+• The head slightly tilted to one side gives a listening attitude that is at once gentle, nurturing, attentive and appealing; it allows for a calming and constructive response.

-• "When you re-energise the crowd, you do not cast your eyes down, you face them, you love them."
+• When you re-energise the crowd, you do not cast your eyes down: you face it, you love it.

 POSTURE